amazon-ion/ion-docs/guides/cookbook.md

 ```

 In the above example, the text Ion `{hello: "world"}` was probably typed by a human using a text
 editor.
-The following example illustrates how it could have been generated using an IIonWriter:
+The following example illustrates how it could have been generated using an `IIonWriter`:

 ```c#
 using IonDotnet;